 The Court of Public Opinion should be governed by the same rigorous standard as any other judicial body.
-We can’t weigh facts we never hear or lend credence to beliefs we can’t defend.
-When people are unwilling to examine their beliefs and insist on opinions they aren’t prepared to justify — the very definition of prejudice — our democracy is in trouble and only engaged citizens can fix it.
+We can’t weigh facts we never hear or or responsibly lend credence to beliefs we can’t defend.
+When people are unwilling to examine their beliefs and insist on holding opinions they aren’t prepared to justify — the very definition of prejudice — our democracy is in trouble and only engaged citizens can fix it.

 Unfortunately, the last fifty years have seen our society go into a destructive, indulgent, emotional spiral.
 Primed by the media, many people will only tolerate or credit the facts they agree with and adamantly shut out the rest.
 If that continues, an entire generation of future leaders and citizens will be ineligible to serve as fair-minded jurors deciding the fate of the nation.
 In actual courtrooms there are no “safe spaces” and jurors who can’t be impartial are excused from serving.
 But when it comes to the future of the country anything goes.